sous-chefs/iis/README.md

 ### Actions

-- :config: - Runs the configuration command
+- `:config` - Runs the configuration command

 ### Attribute Parameters

-- cfg_cmd: name attribute.
+- `cfg_cmd` - name attribute.
 What ever command you would pass in after "appcmd.exe set config"

 ### Example